orlandoortegajr/Penalty-Shootout/README.md

 # Penalty-Shootout
-3D penalty shootout game built using C++ and OpenGL
+3D penalty soccer game built using C++ and OpenGL